Jenny Kleeman

 Jenny Naomi Kleeman is a British journalist, author and broadcaster.
 She presents programmes on BBC Radio 4 and has reported for Channel 4's foreign affairs series Unreported World and BBC One's Panorama.
 She regularly writes for The Guardian and The Sunday Times Magazine.
+She won the 2025 Orwell Prize for Journalism.

 Early life

-Kleeman is Jewish.
-She was educated at Westminster School, a boarding and day independent school in Central London, followed by Queens' College, Cambridge, where she was awarded a double-first Bachelor of Arts in Social and Political Sciences, on 29 June 2001.
+Kleeman was educated at Westminster School, a boarding and day independent school in Central London, followed by Queens' College, Cambridge, where she was awarded a double-first Bachelor of Arts in Social and Political Sciences, on 29 June 2001.